Slimebro1231/Physics/ExamPrep.md

 ```
 To do well, you should know how to use them.
 This means recognizing their properties well.
 For example, velocity can be represented as change in distance per unit time, and acceleration can be represented as change in (change in distance per unit time), so change in velocity per unit time.

 Its quite simple after you have done a few questions.
-The idea here is just that variables are interchangeable to an extent.
+The idea here is just that **variables are interchangeable** to an extent.
 In a question where you need to use acceleration in a step, but you don't have it, seeking the change of velocity over time could prove useful.

 #### Common Questions
 Primary questions from this unit is projectile motion and relative motion.
 To do both of these, something called vector components needs to get introduced.
-This is the idea that an arrow with a direction can be split into its components in the x direction and y direction.
+This is the idea that an arrow with a direction can be split into its components in the $x$ direction and $y$ direction.

 A simple example is one of the primary questions, projectile motion.
 In projectile motion, the horizontal motion of the projectile can be considered separately from its vertical component.